Updated: May 20

-Stand with feet wider than shoulder width apart.
+Stand with feet wider than shoulder-width apart.
 Start by doing a full sumo squat.
 Keeping your back straight and make sure your knees do not go over your toes.
 After you do your squat raise your body up and move your weight to one leg.
 As you adjust your weight to one leg, lift the opposite leg up into the air doing a side leg lift.
 Once your lift is done, bring the lifted leg back to the ground and do another sumo squat.
-This is one rep. After the squat switch your weight to that leg and repeat the steps on the other leg.
+This is one rep. After the squat switches your weight to that leg and repeat the steps on the other leg.
 Repeat switching until you are done with the set.

 Tip: Keep abs tight during the entire workout and kick as high as you can.

 One Leg Pike Hop -

 Start standing on one leg with arms down by your side.
 Keep your feet shoulder-width apart.
 Reach both hands all the way down, touching the ground.
 When you touch the floor (if you cannot touch the floor bend your leg a little until you can touch the floor), bring your hands back up until you are standing straight back up.
 Finish the exercise by hoping on your one leg, putting your hands into the air.
 This is one rep. Repeat steps until your rep/time are over.

 Tip: Make sure you are standing on one leg the entire time.
 If you need to find your balance stop the exercise and rearrange yourself.